 (4) Maintain an effective audit follow-up system.

 (5) Transmit to the OIG information for reports to Congress required to be prepared by the IG.
-Such reports are transmitted by the Administrator to the Congress.

 (6) Provide adequate equipment and support, including office space at NASA Headquarters and NASA Centers, including Component Facilities, locations, and necessary maintenance services for equipment and offices provided.